Aldo1609/springboot-kafka/README.md

 # APIRestCrud

-This is a Springboot proyect with Kafka to send message to a topic , this proyect have a microservice architecture and 2 services: Provider, Consumer
+This is a Springboot proyect with Kafka to send message to a topic , this proyect has a microservice architecture and 2 services: Provider, Consumer

 Video tutorial: Prox